NOFD fights early morning fire in Desire neighborhood

 When they arrived, the fire was fully involved.

-It took the firefighters about 1 hour to completely extinguish the fire and there were no injuries reported.
+It took the firefighters about one hour to completely extinguish the fire, and there were no injuries reported.